stevavoliajvar/stop_cloudflare/README.md

 # The Great Cloudwall

 "The Great Cloudwall" is [CloudFlare](https://www.cloudflare.com/), the world's [largest](https://w3techs.com/technologies/history_overview/proxy) MITM proxy([reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy)).
+It sits between you and origin webserver, acting like a [border patrol agent](https://www.cbp.gov/careers/bpa).
+The origin webserver administrator allowed the agent to decide who can access to their "web property" and define "restricted area".

 ![](image/cloudflaredearuser.png)
 ![](image/howcfwork.jpg)

-It is called this in reference to the [Great Firewall of China](https://www.comparitech.com/privacy-security-tools/blockedinchina/) which does a comparable job of filtering out *some* people from seeing web content (ie everyone in mainland China and some people outside) while at the same time those not affected to see a dratically different web, a web free of censorship of such images as ["tank man"](https://en.wikipedia.org/wiki/Tank_Man).
+It is called this in reference to the [Great Firewall of China](https://www.comparitech.com/privacy-security-tools/blockedinchina/) which does a comparable job of filtering out many humans from seeing web content (ie everyone in mainland China and people outside) while at the same time those not affected to see a dratically different web, a web free of censorship of such images as ["tank man"](https://en.wikipedia.org/wiki/Tank_Man).

 ![](image/onemorestep.jpg)